Skip to content

 • Ripple editing — trim or delete clips and downstream clips shift automatically

-• Work area tools — mark in/out points, mark clip (X key), extract/lift ranges
+• Work area tools — mark in/out points, set work area to clips under CTI (mark clip), extract/lift ranges

 • Nudge clips — Alt+Arrow moves clips 1 frame; Alt+Shift+Arrow moves 10 frames

-• Text layer editing — double-click a text layer to edit its content without leaving Railcut
+• Text layer editing — double-click a text layer to edit it without leaving Railcut

 • Paste Insert — Ctrl+Shift+V inserts clipboard at the playhead, ripple-splitting and shifting downstream clips